 It is so easy to make your own cleaning products.
-You can ditch the toxins and the plastic, but mixing your own up.
+You can ditch the toxins and the plastic by mixing your own up.

-Did you know that you can buy spray bottles tops that screw onto upcycled sauce bottles like soy sauce and buffalo sauce!
+Did you know that you can buy spray bottles tops and screw them onto upcycled sauce bottles like soy sauce and buffalo sauce?

 29. Phone Case:

 You didn't think we were going through this whole list without mentioning phone cases right now?

 You can make that simple switch with us!
 My favorite cases are the turtle ones.

 Instead of plastic ball point pens opt for a fountain pen.
 You can buy ink in a glass bottle so you can refill your pens.
 Once you're through the ink you can recycle the glass bottle!